Sicilian Aristocrats and Noble Palaces

 Sicilian nobility has always been a world apart, almost totally unrelated to society outside.

-Early aristocrats were land owners: princes, dukes and marquis living off private income under the protection of governors with no intention to build something important for the society nor to administer their own goods except to preserve their privileged lifestyle, wealthy estates and coat of arms.
+Early aristocrats were land owners: princes, dukes and marquis living off private income under the protection of governors.
+They had no intention of building something important for the society nor to administer their own goods except to preserve their privileged lifestyle, wealthy estates and coat of arms.

 In Sicily, noble families carried out a certain amount of political and economic control until the early 1900s.
 In terms of social prestige, perhaps, they remained the most important class and still are in some ways.